amrgomaaelhady/Firewall-Agentic-Networks/README.md

 ## Overview

-ConVerse evaluates AI assistants in multi-agent settings where they must:
+This project implements a **dual-firewall architecture** for securing LLM agent-to-agent communication, evaluated on the [ConVerse](https://github.com/amrgomaaelhady/ConVerse) benchmark.
+The system addresses two fundamental risks:
-- **Protect user privacy** through proper information abstraction (not just filtering)
+- **Privacy leakage**: Agents overshare user data during task execution, even without adversarial prompting
-- **Resist security attacks** including toolkit manipulation and preference manipulation
+- **Security attacks**: External agents use contextual manipulation (persuasive framing, urgency tactics, social engineering) to steer assistant behavior

-- **Maintain utility** by successfully completing complex planning tasks
+Our firewalls provide **structural guarantees** that do not depend on the underlying model's robustness or alignment.
+They operate in a trusted environment isolated from external input, applying domain-specific rules learned automatically from demonstrations.

-The benchmark models **autonomous, multi-turn agent-to-agent conversations** where malicious requests are contextually embedded within legitimate task domains, making them harder to detect than obvious adversarial prompts.
+The evaluation uses the **ConVerse** benchmark ([Gomaa et al., 2025](https://arxiv.org/abs/2511.05359)), which models **autonomous, multi-turn agent-to-agent conversations** where malicious requests are contextually embedded within legitimate task domains across three practical domains.

-### Privacy Taxonomy
+### Privacy Taxonomy (from ConVerse)

-ConVerse uses a **three-tier privacy taxonomy** that goes beyond binary access control:
+The [ConVerse](https://github.com/amrgomaaelhady/ConVerse) benchmark uses a **three-tier privacy taxonomy** that goes beyond binary access control:

 1. **Unrelated Data** (34.4% of attacks): No relevance to the task domain
    - Example: Employer details when planning vacation